 Our European visitors are incredibly important to us, so it’s important we help them stay as informed as possible before they visit Scotland.

-Through the Brexit Response Steering Group, we are working with key Scottish public sector partners to share insight and advice on how businesses and stakeholders can prepare for the end of the transition period.
+Through the Business Resilience Steering Group which looks at the twin challenges of COVID-19 and Brexit, we worked with key Scottish public sector partners to share insight and advice on how businesses and stakeholders could prepare for the end of the transition period.

 This includes the continued sharing of the Prepare for Brexit toolkit with businesses we work with, The Scottish Tourism Alliance and UK Hospitality.

-VisitScotland is also involved in a Scottish Government led communications group and has shared lines and insight as part of plans for providing public information.
+We are also involved in a Scottish Government led communications group and have shared lines and insight as part of plans for providing public information.

 Europe, let’s continue our love affair

-The successful Scotland is Open campaign was re-run from 31 January 2020 with a simple, powerful message: “Europe, let’s continue our love affair”.
-It reinforces Scotland’s reputation as a world-class place for people to live, work, visit, study and do business, specifically targeted at key European markets.
+Our Scotland is Open campaign had a simple, powerful message: “Europe, let’s continue our love affair”.
+It reinforced Scotland’s reputation as a world-class place for people to live, work, visit, study and do business, specifically targeted at key European markets.